apigee/apigeetool-node/README.md

 ## <a name="getlogs"></a>getlogs

-Retrieve the last set of log records from a Node.js application or Hosted Function deployed to Apigee Edge.
+Retrieve the last set of log records from a Node.js application or Hosted Target deployed to Apigee Edge.

 The resulting log files will be written directly to standard output.
 Each is prefixed with: